jpchateau/Interactive-Image/README.md

 var items = [
     {
         title: "Fur",
-        description: "The fur of clouded leopards is of a dark grey or ochreous ground-colour, often largely obliterated by black and dark dusky-grey blotched pattern.",
+        description: "The fur of clouded leopards is of a dark grey or ochreous...",
         position: {
             left: 710,
             top: 290